cjolowicz/nox-poetry/README.rst

 -------

-``nox-poetry`` is free and open source software, distributed under the terms of the MIT_ license.
+``nox-poetry`` is free and open source software, distributed under the terms of the `MIT license`_.

 Issues